ScottAhern/action-testing/README.md

 # action-testing
 Testing of GitHub Actions

-Using a workflow that utilises Sonarcloud TESTING
+Using a workflow that utilises Sonarcloud

+test